NfoTECH/circleci-demo-javascript-express/README.md

 We use React Router's match function for handling all page requests so that browser history works.

 All the routes are defined in `client/routes.js`.
-React Router renders components according to route requested.
+React Router renders components according to the route requested.

 ```js
 // Server Side Rendering based on routes matched by React-router.